Best Keyword Research Tools for Amazon in 2026: Dominate Amazon SEO

 Should I use exact competitor keywords or find my own?

 Both!
-Start by identifying what keywords successful competitors rank for—these are proven to work.
-Then find unique long-tail variations they’re missing to capture additional traffic.
-Don’t blindly copy competitors; your product might have unique features or target different customers.
+Start by identifying what keywords successful competitors rank for – these are proven to work.
+Then find unique long-tail variations they are missing to capture additional traffic.
+Do not blindly copy competitors; your product might have unique features or target different customers.
 The best strategy combines proven competitor keywords with your own unique opportunities.

 How long does it take to rank for Amazon keywords?